Exterior Painting Cost

 Building Regulations and Planning Permission

-In regard to building regulations, you will not to apply for consent if you are just painting your exterior walls; however, you may have to make an application if more than 25 per cent of your exterior wall needs to be re-rendered, re-plastered, or re-clad.
-This is because you will need to also upgrade your thermal insulated, which must meet the current standards.
+However, you may have to make an application if more than 25 per cent of your exterior wall needs to be re-rendered, re-plastered, or re-clad.
+This is because you will need to also upgrade your thermal insulation, which must meet the current standards.

 What Exterior Wall Paint Do I Need?